-A new way to liquefy natural gas using only moderate pressure (80 to 90 Bar) and conventional refrigeration (-50 C to -70 C).
-Compared to conventional LNG, OPEX costs to liquefy natural gas as Pressurized-Liquefied Natural Gas (P-LNG) are reduced by 75%.
+A new way to liquefy natural gas using only moderate pressure (80 to 90 Bar) and conventional refrigeration (-50 C to -60 C).
+Not Cryogenic temperatures.
+So, “stripping” of the gas is [not] required.
+De-hydration is required.
+Therefore, compared to conventional LNG, OPEX costs to liquefy natural gas as Pressurized-Liquefied Natural Gas (P-LNG) are reduced by 75%.
 CAPEX costs are slashed by 90%.
-No “stripping” of the gas is required.
-Only de-hydration.

-Due to the low cost of liquefaction, the capture and monetization of large flare gas is made practical and economically feasible.
+Due to the low cost of liquefaction, the capture and monetization of flared gas is made practical and feasible.
+Also NGL’s.

-The same 100-Bar ITMs will second as fuel containers for ships or trains.
-At loading, P-LNG can be made from LNG or CNG.
+The same 100-Bar CTMs will second as fuel containers for ships or trains.
+At loading, P-LNG can be made easily from LNG or CNG with nominal energy input.

-The same ITMs can be used to transport natural gas in one direction, and liquid CO2 for sequestration in the other direction.
+The same MCTMs can be used to transport natural gas in one direction, and liquid CO2 for sequestration in the other direction.
 No cleaning of the tanks is required at either end.

 Similar CTMs at lower pressure will also transport liquid CO2, ethane, and ethylene; with little or no chilling.